-Streaming platforms obtain streaming rights for recorded music (i.e. the "fixation" of the recorded performance) from record labels (and sometimes individual artists).
-They obtain streaming rights for the associated music works from publishers or collective management societies.
+Streaming platforms obtain streaming rights for recorded music (i.e. the "fixation" of the recorded performance) from record labels (and sometimes individual artists) and from publishers or collective management societies for the music works.
 The three major record labels (Universal, Sony BMG, and Warner) account for around 67.5 percent of the overall global recorded music market, and each has historically had strong negotiating power with the streaming platforms, since their catalogue is vital for any credible streaming platform.
 The influence of the major labels and the deals they receive may also be enhanced by their small shareholdings (direct and indirect) in the streaming platforms.
 For example, Universal holds a 3.5 percent stake, and Sony Music a 2.9 percent stake, in Spotify, while Deezer is part-owned by Access Industries which in turn owns Warner Music Group.